 You simply ARE perfect.
-Perfectly you… and that is the most loveable thing in the world.
+Perfectly you… and that is the most lovable thing in the world.

-YOU are the most loveable thing in the world…
+YOU are the most lovable thing in the world…

 Yes, I am too am the most lovable… and so is your brother and your neighbor and your lover.

 It is the authentic, unmasked, messy, amazing you, that someone falls in love with.

 Soul love is not falling in love with your greatness.
 It’s falling in love with your humanness.

 When you stop looking for, when you stop striving for perfect… then and only then can you find true love, soul love.

 When you let yourself be fully seen and loved in all that you are and all that you’re not, you’ve discovered what Ecstatic Authenticity really means and you’re ready for Ecstatic Intimacy.

 For more insights on loving you… check out my other articles Embracing You: Self Love is the Source of Soulmate Love or Are You Being See or Are You Hiding?